gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileLabel.md

 C:\Projects\Analysis.docx  Success
 ```

-This command removes protection from a single file named **Analysis.docx.** If the file has label, the label will also be removed.
+This command removes protection from a single file named **Analysis.docx**.
+If the file has label, the label will also be removed.

 ### Example 9: (Unified labeling client only) Remove protection and a label from a file